-Qualifying for FHL treatment is hard work - the property must be let on short-term lets for 105 days a year, and it must be available for letting for 210 days.
-However, if a property has qualified as FHL in the last tax year, it may be possible to keep the same treatment for up to two further years.
+Qualifying for FHL treatment is hard work - the property must be let on short-term lets for at least 105 days a year, and it must be available for letting for 210 days or more.
+However, if a property has qualified as FHL in the last tax year, it may be possible to qualify for up to two further years in which the 105-day threshold is not met.